-A financial asset that meets both of the following conditions is classified as a financial asset measured at amortized cost:
+A financial asset that meets both of the following conditions is classified as a financial asset measured at amortized cost using the effective interest rate method:

 - The Company's business model for the financial assets is to hold the assets in order to collect contractual cash flows. - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the amount outstanding.